metacpan/metacpan-cpan-extracted/distros/C/CBOR-Free/README.md

 # FRACTIONAL (FLOATING-POINT) NUMBERS

 Floating-point numbers are encoded in CBOR as IEEE 754 half-, single-, or double-precision.
-If your Perl is compiled to use “long double” floating-point numbers, you may see rounding errors when converting to/from CBOR.
+If your Perl is compiled to use anything besides IEEE 754 double-precision to represent floating-point values (e.g., “long double” or “quadmath” compilation options), you may see rounding errors when converting to/from CBOR.
 If that’s a problem for you, append an empty string to your floating-point numbers, which will cause CBOR::Free to encode them as strings.

 # INTEGER LIMITS